-For MCO enrollees, for the self-direction option of the waivers, payments will be made to a financial management service, which will be designated by the state as an organized healthcare delivery system to make payments to the entities providing support and goods for members that self-direct.
+For fee-for-service members, for the self-direction option of the waivers, payments will be made to a financial management service (FMS), which will be designated by the state as an organized healthcare delivery system to make payments to the entities providing support and goods for members that self-direct.
 The financial management service must meet provider qualifications established by the state and pass a readiness review approved by the state and be enrolled as a Medicaid provider with the state.
-The state will also oversee the operations of the financial management service by provide periodical audits.
+The state will also oversee the operations of the financial management service by providing periodical audits.
+Providers are informed about the process for billing Medicaid directly through annual provider training, IME informational bulletins, and the IME provider manual.